-Bring a little Texan BBQ into your kitchen with these succulent Instant Pot beef short ribs cooked in the Instant Pot smothered in smokey tomato sauce.
+Bring a little Texan BBQ into your kitchen with these succulent beef short ribs cooked in the Instant Pot smothered in smokey tomato sauce.
 Recipe from our favourite paleo pressure cooker cookbook!
 You will love these BBQ short ribs recipe!

 Today’s gorgeous Instant Pot BBQ short ribs recipe is from Paleo Cooking With Your Instant Pot cookbook by Jennifer Robins.
 She is the whole-foodist behind the popular food blog Predominantly Paleo, and bestselling author of Down South Paleo, The New Yiddish Kitchen and Paleo Kids Cookbook.

 Jennifer is a Texas girl, so BBQ cooking is part of her culinary blood.
 Living on the East Coast has left Jennifer loves to cure her BBQ cravings with simple dishes that remind her of the authentic grub back home.
 This Instant Pot must-try recipe is a perfect example of her Texas-inspired cooking.